HISPlayer/UnityiOS-SDK/.github/ISSUE_TEMPLATE/ios-issue-report---technical-support.md

 ---
 name: iOS Issue Report / Technical Support
-about: Create a report to help us improve
+about: Ask for technical support or report an issue
 title: ''
 labels: ''
 assignees: ''